conan-io/conan-center-index/docs/how_to_add_packages.md

 > ⚠️ **Note**: This not a testing service, it is a binary building service for package **releases**.
 Unit tests shouldn't be built nor run in recipes by default.
 Before submitting a pull request, please ensure that it works locally for some configurations.

-- The CI bot will start a new build only after being approved in EAP.
+- The CI bot will start a new build only after the author is approved.
 Your PR may be reviewed in the mean time, but is not guaranteed.
 - The CI system will also report with messages in the PR any error in the process, even linking to the logs to see more details and debug.

 The pipeline will report errors and build logs by creating a comment in the pull-request after every commit.
 The message will include links to the logs for inspecting.